-The financial statements are presented in Singapore Dollars, which is also the Company's functional currency.
-Each entity in the Group determines its own functional currency and items included in the financial statements of each entity are measured using that functional currency.
+The Group's consolidated financial statements are presented in Singapore Dollars, which is also the Company's functional currency.
+For each entity, the Group determines the functional currency and items included in the financial statements of each entity are measured using that functional currency.